-- 2.2 In addition to processing applications, the Act requires each licensing authority to determine and publish a policy setting out how it will exercise its functions under the Act.
+- 2.2In addition to processing applications, the Act requires each licensing authority to determine and publish a policy setting out how it will exercise its functions under the Act.
 The first London Borough of Croydon Licensing Policy was published on 1 December 2004.
-The Act requires the Council to review & re publish its policy every 5 years but it may also review it at any time within that 5 year period should it see fit. - 2.3 The policy was last reviewed in 2013 and re published in January 2014.
-The Council is therefore not required to review its policy until 2018 but has decided that it wishes to review the policy earlier. - 2.4 This report details the consultation undertaken as part of the review and seeks a recommendation to full Council for adoption of the revised policy.
+Originally, in each 3 year period thereafter, the Council had to keep its policy under review and revise it as it considered necessary.
+Due to a subsequent legislative change, this review must now take place every 5 years.
+In addition to this statutory time frame however, the Council may review its policy at any time within that 5 year period should it see fit. - 2.3The Council is not required to review its policy until 2018 but has decided that it wishes to review the policy earlier.
+The Policy, as attached at Appendix 1, has been reviewed by the Licensing Committee at their meeting on 20 December 2017 and having had due regard to the consultation outcomes, the Licensing Committee has recommended it for approval by Full Council.